 Arabic Store Owner Wins Insurance Dispute

 We’ve blogged about the importance of using certified translators to translate contracts and insurance policies as good business practice.
-In the case below, a misunderstanding about the terms of an insurance policy ensued when an Arabic translator was not used to translate an insurance policy to a retail store owner.
+In the case below, a misunderstanding about the terms of an insurance policy ensued when an Arabic translator was not used to translate an insurance policy for the benefit of a retail store owner.

 Arabic Store Owner Signs Insurance Policy Without Interpreter.

 In Upscale Fashions, Inc. v.
 Underwriters at Lloyd’s London, et al., the plaintiff was a retail clothing company located in New Orleans.
 The owner of the plaintiff company spoke Arabic and could not read or speak English.
 The owner’s son served as the company’s treasurer and vice-president.

 In 2004, the plaintiff purchased a property insurance policy which involved Lloyds, an insurance network, and the network’s employee, all of which were named as defendants.
 The policy was renewed in 2005 and ended on February 11, 2006.
 The original policy included coverage for hail and wind damage.
 On January 24, 2006, the defendant’s insurance broker faxed a renewal offer to the insurance network that mentioned the policy was expiring.
 However, the original policy lapsed.
 The network then issued another property damage insurance policy for the plaintiff which did not include wind and hail coverage.